 HOW IT WORKS?

-To create a community, SMS: CREATE To invite friends to the community, SMS: INVITE Users can also use the web or WAP (mobile web) to create or join communities.
+To join a community, users have to SMS: JOIN To create a community, SMS: CREATE To invite friends to the community, SMS: INVITE Users can also use the web or WAP (mobile web) to create or join communities.

 All SMSes have to be send on 567678, the GupShup short code